luojunwei/SLR/README.md

 	<aligning.bam>:
 		The aligning result between the contigs and the long reads.
 	<output_directory>:
-		The directory of scaffolding result.
+		The output directory of scaffolding result.
 	<minimum_contig_length>:
-		The contigs whose lengthes are larger than minimum_contig_length will be used for scaffolding.
+		The contigs whose lengths are larger than minimum_contig_length will be used for scaffolding.
 Default:2000
 	<minimum_read_length>:
-		The long reads whose lengthes are larger than minimum_read_length will be used for scaffolding.
+		The long reads whose lengths are larger than minimum_read_length will be used for scaffolding.
 Default:3000
 ```